MENU

 Ambassador Junever Mahilum-West welcomed Filipino community leaders and members to a lively forum on issues and concerns of seniors in France.

-That a senior citizen means any resident citizen of the Philippines who is at least 60 years of age, and that the laws have evolved to grant more benefits to respond to changing needs and according to available resources.
-The Expanded Senior Citizens Act afforded more benefits, increased the monthly social pension and mandated free membership in PhilHealth.
+In her introduction, Consul General Noemi Diaz focused on Philippine laws on senior citizens.
+A senior citizen means any resident citizen of the Philippines who is at least 60 years of age.
+She noted that the laws have evolved to grant more benefits to respond to changing needs and in accordance with available resources.
+The Expanded Senior Citizens Act increased the monthly social pension and mandated free membership in PhilHealth.

-He pointed out that the legal frameworks in the Philippines and in France remind us that aging well is not just a personal goal but a societal commitment.
-That there is a shared hope to age in strength, in dignity and in the company of a caring community.
-A shared responsibility that is rooted in compassion, and strengthened by information and solidarity.
-He quoted the French saying “we do not grow old, we mature” and Filipinos say “may ginto sa bibig ng matanda.”
+Deputy Chief of Mission Eric Gerardo Tamayo summed up the discussions in his concluding remarks.
+He noted that the legal frameworks in the Philippines and in France remind us that aging well is not just a personal goal but a societal commitment; that there is a shared hope to age in strength, in dignity and in the company of a caring community.
+This shared responsibility is rooted in compassion, and strengthened by information and solidarity.
+He quoted the French saying “we do not grow old, we mature” and Filipinos say “May ginto sa bibig ng matanda.”
 As we look to the future, growing old does not mean growing distant from the life of our nation.
-He added that with the ongoing overseas voting, we can remain engaged in shaping our country's future.
+He urged the elderly to remain active and engaged in shaping our country's future, as presently exemplified in overseas voting.

 Presentation of Certificates of Appreciation by Deputy Chief of Mission Eric Gerardo Tamayo and Consul General Noemi Diaz: